tsackton/taelgar/People/Kenku/Makha.md

 >Based in: [[Wahacha]], [[Vermillion Isles]]
 >Location (updated November 15, 1748): [[Wahacha]], [[Vermillion Isles]]

-Port master and unofficial town spokesperson for the kenku settlement of [[Wahacha]].
+The port master and unofficial town spokesperson for the kenku settlement of [[Wahacha]].

 ![[makha.png|500]]